Argentina–Uruguay relations: Boundary disputes

-In a treaty set on June 18 of 1988, the sole dry limit between Argentina and Uruguay is established at Martín García Island.

 Diplomatic scandals

-During the presidency of Jorge Batlle in Uruguay, an infidelity of a journalist carried a considerable diplomatic incident in 2002 when an off-topic commentary was aired in Uruguayan television describing Batlle saying that Argentines are all thieves.
-The incident solved after one week when Batlle publicly apologized on Argentine television.
+During the presidency of Jorge Batlle in Uruguay, a journalist caused a significant diplomatic incident in 2002 when the President's off-topic commentary was aired on Uruguayan television, showing Batlle saying that "Argentines are all thieves."
+The incident was resolved after one week when Batlle publicly apologized on Argentine television.

-Another filtered commentary of Uruguayan president José Mujica was aired during a meeting where he said that 'with the Turk we were better but with this old lady there is no deal making references to Argentine rulers Carlos Menem and Cristina Kirchner.
+More unfiltered commentary from Uruguayan president José Mujica was aired during a meeting where he said that "with the Turk we were better but with this old lady there is no deal", making reference to Argentine leaders Carlos Menem and Cristina Kirchner.

-During a speech, Cristina Kirchner stated that 'José Gervasio Artigas wanted to be Argentine and we did not let him, this statement echoed in Uruguay for a while.
+During a speech, Cristina Kirchner stated that "José Gervasio Artigas wanted to be Argentine and we did not let him"; this statement was discussed in Uruguay for some time.

 Strained relations during the Kirchner era

 Following the announced construction of a pulp mill on the Uruguayan side of the Uruguay River by Spanish manufacturer ENCE in 2003, both countries experienced their first significant diplomatic tensions since 1952, when President Juan Perón attempted to curb Argentine offshore banking in the neighboring nation.
 Bridges over the River Uruguay were closed for over a year.
 Though plans for the ENCE mill were canceled in 2005, a second mill was announced by Finland's Botnia in 2005, and the facility was opened in 2007.
 The Pulp mill dispute between Argentina and Uruguay remains a subject of controversy, particularly after ongoing reports of growing water contamination in the area that was later identified to be sewage discharge from the actual town of Gualeguaychú.